neropsys/D3D11CodeSet/README.md

 # D3D11CodeSet
 - Updated framework made by Frank D Luna.
   - Tested on Visual Studio 2015 Community Edition.
+- Referenced the article by [Alex Jadczak] (https://alexjadczak.wordpress.com/2014/05/18/updating-directx-11-to-windows-8-0-sdk/)
 - This repository can be removed if requested.
 - **All rights belong to the author**

 # Current Status
-- Chapter 1 to 7 has been updated
+- Chapter 1 to 9 has been updated

 # If it doesn't compile
 - DirectXTK.lib file inside Common folder is built on Debug mode, x64.
 If you have x86 OS, get DirectXTK from [here] (https://github.com/Microsoft/DirectXTK) and build it to get lib file.